joelouthan/Theologicus/src/pastorals/2-timothy1-1-7.md

 It is all about the gospel.
 The preaching of the word and the sharing of our lives because we love each other and we love our neighbors so much:

->1 Thessalonians 2:8 (CSB) We cared so much for you that we were pleased to share with you not only the gospel of God but also our own lives, because you had become dear to us.
+>1 Thessalonians 2:8 We cared so much for you that we were pleased to share with you not only the gospel of God but also our own lives, because you had become dear to us.

 ### The blessings of God will never depart us